 Next, spread on the marinara sauce leaving about an inch border around the Stromboli.
 You could use a simple homemade marinara sauce recipe or your favorite jarred sauce.
 Rao’s Marinara is a favorite for this recipe.

 Next, add on the cheeses and sprinkle on some basil.
 For this recipe, use a combination of mozzarella and parmesan.
 However, you could always use all mozzarella or a parmesan reggiano blend if you prefer.
 Also, you could omit the basil if desired.

 Lastly, top the Stromboli with the meat of your choice.
 For this Italian Stromboli Recipe I used slices of salami.
 But, you could substitute pepperoni, prosciutto, or even grilled veggies if you’d like.

 How to Roll a Stromboli

-To ensure that the Stromboli ends stay shut, it’s a good idea to apply an egg wash to the border of the Stromboli before rolling it.
+To ensure that this Italian Stromboli recipe ends stay shut, it’s a good idea to apply an egg wash to the border of the Stromboli before rolling it.
 Simply beat an egg until slightly frothy.
 Then, use a pastry brush to brush the edges with the eggs.

 Next, starting at the long end, roll the Stromboli away from you.
 Go slowly and push any ingredients that may be falling out back into the dough as you roll.